 Post-baccalaureate program degree seeking students are not eligible to apply for the Direct PLUS Loan (also referred to as the GraduatePLUS loan or GradPLUS loan).

 Length of Residency

 There is a minimum one-year residency requirement.
 In May, first-year students can apply for a second year in the program.
-Upon completion of a one-year or two-year residency, students who have fulfilled all program requirements need to file an application for a Post Baccalaureate Certificate to graduate.

 Please follow the directions for completion of the application, with attention to the deadlines.